Quantum typicality approach to energy flow between two spin-chain domains at different temperatures: Methods

 where $| \Phi_L \rangle$ and $| \Phi_R \rangle$ are now drawn at random from the Hilbert space of the left and right half.
 While this choice does not change the typicality relation in Eq.\ (\ref{eq:approximation}), it goes along with a larger statistical error $\varepsilon$, which is given by the partition functions of the two halves, rather than the partition function of the entire system.
 To further reduce the statistical error, we average over $N = 100$ different realizations of $| \psi \rangle$,

 if not stated otherwise.
+In this way, the statistical error in Eq.\ (\ref{eq:bound}) is multiplied by the factor $1/\sqrt{L}$ \cite{Jaklic2000}.
 In our case, the local observable $O$ is mostly the contact current $J_0$, but we also consider currents $J_r$ at other sites $r$ as well as the local energy densities $h_r$.

 In our numerical simulations, we calculate the action of the imaginary-time operators $e^{-\beta_L H_L/2}$ and $e^{-\beta_R H_R/2}$ on the Haar-random pure states $| \Phi_L \rangle$ and $| \Phi_R \rangle$ with a fourth-order Runge-Kutta scheme, where we choose a very small step $\delta \beta J = 0.0001$.
 This scheme is also used for the action of the real-time operator $e^{-i H t}$ on the pure state $| \psi \rangle$, where we choose a larger but still small step $\delta t J = 0.01$.
 By doing so and also using sparse-matrix techniques, we can treat system sizes outside the range of standard exact diagonalization.
 Alternatively, other propagation methods, such as Trotter decompositions \cite{Suzuki1985, DeRaedt1987, Berry2006} or Chebyshev polynomial expansions \cite{Tal-Ezer1984,Weise2006}, can be used as well.